 All money MUST go to conservation

-In order to be eligible for these funds, state statutes must be explicitly written to direct all funds collected from fishing and hunting licenses, fees, and stamps straight to fisheries and wildlife programs.
-These statutes are an assurance that the money collected from license fees will go back to fish and wildlife programs.
+In order to be eligible for these funds, state statutes must be explicitly written to direct all funds collected from fishing and hunting licenses, fees, and waterfowl stamps straight to fisheries and wildlife programs.
+These statutes are an assurance that the money collected from license fees will go back to fish and wildlife management.

 To date, more than $20 billion dollars has been raised by sportsmen and women who purchase fishing and hunting equipment.
 Earlier this year, U.S. Interior Secretary Ryan Zinke heralded the contributions of hunters and anglers in helping to fund wildlife conservation in our country: